Disappearance of Walter Collins: Aftermath

 In 1929, Gordon Stewart Northcott was found guilty of abducting, molesting, and killing three young boys in what became known as the Wineville Chicken Coop murders.
 Gordon's mother, Sarah Louise Northcott, confessed in late 1928 to her participation in the murders and to Walter Collins being one of her son's victims.
 Following her confession, she was sentenced without trial to life imprisonment for her role in Walter's death.
 The state chose not to prosecute Gordon for Walter's murder and instead brought him to trial for the murders of three other young boys for which there was also forensic evidence.
 On February 13, 1929, he was found guilty of all three murders and sentenced to death.
 Despite these convictions, Gordon denied killing Walter, and Sarah later attempted to rescind her confession and gave other scattered and inconsistent statements.

 Christine continued to believe her son was still alive in spite of the guilty plea entered by Sarah to a judge, and corroborating testimony by Sanford Clark.
 She corresponded with Gordon and received permission to interview him shortly before his execution.
 He pledged to explain the true account of her son's fate, but he recanted at the last minute and professed his innocence of any involvement.
-Christine was further encouraged by the appearance of another boy that Gordon had abducted and probably molested.
-The police initially thought the boy might have been a murder victim of his.
+Christine was further encouraged by the appearance of another boy whom Gordon had abducted and probably molested, and whom the police initially believed had been murdered.
 Christine continued to search for her son for the rest of her life.
 She attempted several times to collect the money owed her by Jones, including a 1941 court case, in which she attempted to collect a $15,562 judgment in the Superior Court.

-Christine Collins died less than a week before her 76th birthday, on December 8, 1964, at the age of 75.
+Christine Collins died less than a week before her 76th birthday, on December 8, 1964.